hyaguchijsk/euslisp_tutorial/docs/geo_coding.md

 ![geo_irtviewer](figure/geo_irtviewer.jpg)

-This viewer can be accessed by the global variable `*irtviewer*` The view angle can be changed by dragging around the center.
+This viewer can be accessed by the global variable `*irtviewer*`.
+The view angle can be changed by dragging around the center.
 The left and bottom sides are used to adjust the view point.
 The right and top sides are used to zoom in and out.
-It differs from the most 3D software, so please be aware of the above.
+It differs from most 3D software, so please be aware of the above.

 The viewer can be updated by clicking it or using `:draw-objects`, which is particularly necessary for loop animations.
+Updating the objects usually do not cause the viewer to get updated.

 ```
 (send *irtviewer* :draw-objects)
 ```

-Updating the objects usually do not cause the viewer to get updated.
 The following is used to allow mouse interruption during loop animation.

 ```